yaikobzeray/dev-journal/activity_log.md

 Set up Django static files with WhiteNoise for production deployment.
 Much simpler than nginx just for static files.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [DEVOPS] Wednesday, 07 February 2024 — Entry 4

+Configured Kubernetes liveness and readiness probes for all services.
+No more traffic to crash-looping pods.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*